 Low Humidity Consequences

-- Excessive moisture loss through shell pores (target: 12-14% weight loss)
+- Excessive moisture loss through shell pores beyond the 13-15% target

 - Dehydrated chicks with reduced first-week survival